specifysystems/lmpy/docs/sphinx/_sources/tutorial/pam_randomization.rst.txt

 Strona's Curveball Method
 -------------------------
-Another method of note is the "curve ball" method presented by Strona et al.
+Another method of note is the "curve ball" method presented by `Strona et al. (2014) <https://www.nature.com/articles/ncomms5114>`_.
-(2014).
 This method uses pair extractions to perform several swaps at once between a pair of rows or columns.
 Python code for this method is available with the supplementary materials for their paper.
 This method can be quite fast for small to medium sized PAMs but is generally an order of magnitude slower than the Grady Heuristic method.
 The memory footprint of the curveball method is somewhat less sustainable as matrix sizes grow as well.
 At this time we do not provide an implementation of this approach because we have just used the published implementation for testing and not our own version.
 Please contact us if you wish to use this method and we would be happy to help you get started.

 ----